chandrapalerla/java-features/java-12/README.md

     The new CompactNumberFormat class allows for formatting numbers in a compact form.
     NumberFormat shortFormat = NumberFormat.getCompactNumberInstance(Locale.FRENCH, NumberFormat.Style.SHORT);
     NumberFormat longFormat = NumberFormat.getCompactNumberInstance(Locale.FRENCH, NumberFormat.Style.LONG);

+10.Collectors.teeing()

+     method.
+It allows you to perform two different collections on the same set of data in a single pass, and then combine the results.